Kay Tagal Kang Hinintay: Plot

-Lady Morganna (Jean Garcia), Brigitta's evil sister and now Boris' wife, enters the picture and plans to make "Red's" family all suffer.
+Lady Morgana (Jean Garcia), Brigitta's evil sister and now Boris' wife, enters the picture and plans to make "Red's" family all suffer.
 Helaena is connected to Anilov and has sessions with him as Mister X, an Alter Ego.
 Unknown to Yuri is that Dimitri (Johnny Delgado), who was once his professor and taught him law, is the one who is also connected to his plans for revenge.
 He grows to hate Anilov for not stopping his older sister who eventually dies overdosing on a drug made by Henri's family.

-After 8 years, Lorrea is still alive and Lady Morganna's old enemies resurface.
+After 8 years, Lorrea is still alive and Lady Morgana's old enemies resurface.
 Yuri falls for Katrina (Bea Alonzo) Henri's younger daughter who has just finished becoming a lawyer the two eventually fall in love.
 Kayla is successful as well but suffers from jealousy.
 Dimitri adopts Yuri and takes him under his wing.
-On the other hand, Lady Morganna becomes insane and eventually tries to shoot Lorrea, but shoots Boris instead.
+On the other hand, Lady Morgana becomes insane and eventually tries to shoot Lorrea, but shoots Boris instead.
 Yuri is unwilling to forgive Lorrea because there is not enough proof to make him believe she is the real Lorrea and not Lorrinda.
-Lorrea's face is fixed after surgery after the bomb explosion that is planted by Lady Morganna.
+Lorrea's face is fixed after surgery after the bomb explosion that is planted by Lady Morgana.
 The real Lorrinda/"Red Butterfly" is alive having suffered from a head trauma and amnesia after the bombing in the jail.
 Lorrinda then defends her twin and says that the series of events that took place will truly reveal that everything was staged and that everything was her fault.
 Yuri then accepts the truth.
-Helaena and Anilov marry and have a child while Lorrea takes care of Alyssa, both Lady Morganna and Boris' child.
-Lady Morganna takes full responsibility for all the attempts and killings, and later on commits suicide in jail due to the guilt for Boris' death.
+Helaena and Anilov marry and have a child, while Lorrea takes care of Alyssa, the child of Lady Morgana and Boris.
+Lady Morgana takes full responsibility for all the attempts and killings, and later on commits suicide in jail due to the guilt for Boris' death.
 Yuri becomes a law lecturer in a university and accepts Lorrea and Francis as his parents and all is forgiven.